Scalable Optimal Transport Methods in Machine Learning: A Contemporary Survey: A Motivational Example

-Suppose we wanted to transport the mass from the particles in $\mu$ to the particles in $\nu$ in way that minimizes some total measure of cost, e.g. the sum of ``mass moved'' $\times$ ``the distance it moved''.
-More rigorously, we would like to decide on how much mass to move from point $x_i$ to point $y_j$; $P_{ij}$, considering the distance between $x_i$ and $y_j$; $D_{ij}$.
-The first $P_{ij}$ is sometimes known as a transfer \textit{plan} which is to be identified while the latter $D_{ij}$ is known as \textit{ground distance} (e.g. the squared Euclidean distance $\Vert x_i - y_j\Vert^2$) which is given.
-Let $P \in \mathbb{R}^{n \times m}$ and $D \in \mathbb{R}^{n \times m}$ denote these quantities.
-The goal of OT is to find an optimal plan $P^*$ that dictates the mass distribution plan from the source points to the destination points in a way that minimizes the total transport cost.
-The set of all plausible plans (formally defined in \hyperlink{couplings}{\textbf{Couplings}}) is described as follows:

-The constraints ensure that $P$ preserves the mass so no mass is created or destructed during transportation.
-In light of this, the optimal plan $P^*$ would be one that minimizes

-where $\langle .,. \rangle$ is the Frobenius inner product.
+Suppose we wanted to transport the mass from the particles in $\mu$ to the particles in $\nu$ in a way that minimizes some total measure of cost, e.g. the sum of ``mass moved'' $\times$ ``the distance it moved''.
+More rigorously, we would like to decide on how much mass to move from point \rtypo{$\vector{x}_i$} to point \rtypo{$\vector{y}_j$}; \rtypo{$\matrix{P}_{ij}$}, considering the distance between \rtypo{$\vector{x}_i$ and $\vector{y}_j$; $\matrix{C}_{ij}$}.
+The first \rtypo{$\matrix{P}_{ij}$} is sometimes known as a transfer \textit{plan} which is to be identified while the latter \rtypo{$\matrix{C}_{ij}$} is known as \textit{ground distance} (e.g. the squared Euclidean distance $\Vert \vector{x}_i - \vector{y}_j\Vert^2$) which is given.
+Let \rtypo{$\matrix{P} \in \mathbb{R}^{n \times m}$} and \rtypo{$\matrix{C} \in \mathbb{R}^{n \times m}$} denote these quantities.
+The goal of OT is to find an optimal plan \rtypo{$\matrix{P}^*$} that dictates the mass distribution plan from the source points to the destination points in a way that minimizes the total transport cost.
+The set of all valid plans (formally defined in \hyperlink{couplings}{\textbf{Couplings}}) is described as follows: \marginpar{R1} \rtypo{ } The constraints ensure that \rtypo{$\matrix{P}$} preserves the mass so no mass is created or destroyed during transportation.
+In light of this, the optimal plan \rtypo{$\matrix{P}^*$} would be one that minimizes \rtypo{ } where $\langle \cdot,\cdot \rangle$ is the Frobenius inner product.
 Applying the formulation above on point cloud objects (Fig \ref{fig:mot_example}(b) hand gestures from the CAPOD dataset \cite{papadakis2014canonically}), we can learn about the global proximity of the two shapes through the distance $d_{\text{OT}}$.
-Moreover, we learn the point correspondences conveyed by the optimal plan $P^*$ (visualized as straight lines).
+Moreover, we learn the point correspondences conveyed by the optimal plan \rtypo{$\matrix{P}^*$} (visualized as straight lines).